Transport in Thailand: Rail transport

 The State Railway of Thailand (SRT) operates all of Thailand's national rail lines.
 Krung Thep Aphiwat Central Terminal is the main terminus of all routes, replacing the former main station, Bangkok Railway Station (Hua Lamphong Station), in 2023.
 Phahonyothin and ICD Lat Krabang are the main freight terminals.

 As of 2025 SRT had 4507 km of track, all of it meter gauge except the Airport Link.
 Nearly all is single-track (2702.1 km), although some important sections around Bangkok are double (1234.9 km) or triple-tracked (107 km) and there are plans to extend this.
 By comparison, Thailand has 390,000 km (242,335 miles) of highways.

 The SRT has long been perceived by the public as inefficient and resistant to change.
 Trains are usually late, and most of its equipment is old and poorly maintained.
 The worst financially performing state enterprise, the SRT consistently operates at a loss despite being endowed with large amounts of property and receiving large government budgets; it reported a preliminary loss of 7.58 billion baht in 2010.
-Recurring government attempts at restructuring and/or privatization throughout the 2000s have always been strongly opposed by the union and have not made any progress.
+Recurring government attempts at restructuring and/or privatization throughout the 2000s have always been strongly opposed by the trade unions and have not made any progress.

-There are two active rail links to adjacent countries.
+There are two active rail links to neighboring countries.
 The line to Malaysia uses the same gauge, as does the line to Laos across the Mekong River on the First Thai-Lao Friendship Bridge.
 The line to Cambodia is currently disused and is being rebuilt, while the line to Myanmar is defunct (see Death Railway).
 A projected extension will rebuild the route and in 2011 a link was also proposed from Kanchanaburi to Port Dawei.

 Rail transport in Bangkok includes long-distance services, and some daily commuter trains running from and to the outskirts of the city during the rush hour, but passenger numbers have remained low.
 There are also three rapid transit rail systems in the capital.